rudresh051/Software-Testing-Resources/Selenium/Notes/nj_204/L9b_IntroToTestNG.md

 @Test : Marks a method as a test method.
 @BeforeMethod : Executes before each test method
-@AfterMethod : Exectures after each test method
+@AfterMethod : Executes after each test method
 @BeforeClass : Executes once before the test class.
 @AfterClass : Executes once after the test class.
 @BeforeTest : Executes before a test(a group of classes)